WhenLifeHandsYouLemons/Rubiks-Cube-Timer/README.md

 # Rubiks Cube Timer
- This is a Rubik's Cube Timer made using pygame that you can use!
+This is a Rubik's Cube Timer that is coded in pygame/python which is functional and useful!